effekt-lang/effekt/examples/features/adts.effekt.md

 ```
 def withFile(name: String) { prog: FileSystem => Unit }: Unit = <>
 ```
-you can directly pattern match on the single argument without need to bind the parameter:
+you can directly pattern match on the single argument without needing to bind the parameter:

 ```effekt:repl
 withFile("README.md") {